 The fruits and vegetables in the Mediterranean diet are full of antioxidants that also help ward off inflammation.
 Look for deep or bright colors.
 Think blueberries, blackberries, squash, sweet potatoes, carrots, tomatoes, peppers, oranges, broccoli, and melons.

 Will Going Gluten-Free Relieve Joint Pain?

-Gluten is a protein found in wheat, rye, and barley.
-It's also found in many packaged and restaurant foods.
-When people who have celiac disease eat gluten, their bodies react by attacking the small intestine and preventing the body from absorbing nutrients.
-Over time, this can slow growth or lead to anemia, osteoporosis, and intestinal cancer.
+Gluten is a protein found in wheat, rye, and barley, as well as many packaged and restaurant foods.
+If you have celiac disease and eat gluten, your small intestine gets inflamed.
+This prevents you from absorbing nutrients.

 Folic acid, or folate, is a B vitamin that helps your body make red blood cells.
-If you take the drug methotrexate, folic acid may help you to avoid some of the drug’s side effects.
+If you take methotrexate, your doctor will probably tell you to take folic acid to hold off the drug’s side effects.

-Supplementing your diet with bone-boosting calcium and vitamin D is important, especially if you take corticosteroids (like prednisone) that can cause bone loss.
-Bone loss is more likely in people with rheumatoid arthritis.
-Check with your doctor to see how much calcium and vitamin D you need to get daily through foods, supplements, and sunlight.
+Calcium and vitamin D are important additions to your diet, especially if you take corticosteroids (like prednisone) that can cause bone loss.
+Check with your doctor to see how much you need.

 Fish oil and gamma-linolenic acid (GLA) each lower the need for pain relievers in some people with RA.
 Fish oil offers the same omega-3 fatty acids as fish.
 GLA is an omega-6 fatty acid that comes from plants.
 You may hear it called evening primrose oil, borage seed oil, or black currant.